dorathyofoha/vpn-usage/README.md

 <img src="https://i.imgur.com/FPGISSi.png" height="70%" width="70%"/>
 </p>
 <p>
-As we can see, when I searched the term “amazon” using Google, the search results were in Japanese.
+Evidently, when I searched the term “amazon” using Google, the search results were in Japanese.
 This further confirmed that the VPN worked.
 I cleaned up my lab upon conclusion.
 </p>
 <br />

 <p>
-✨ And that’s what happens when you use a VPN!
-It was an interesting project and I had fun working on it.
+✨ It was an interesting project and I had fun working on it.
 </p>
 <br />